 The Master of Accountancy (MAcc) curriculum is designed to provide students with a program that satisfies the AICPA’s 150 credit hour education requirement while enhancing the skills and knowledge necessary for successful entry into the Public Accounting profession.
 In addition, Bloomsburg University’s MAcc will prepare students to pass the CPA Exam.
 Upon successful completion of the program, a student will be in the enviable position of having an earned Bachelor’s Degree, a Master’s Degree, a minimum of 150 credit hours of education, and having completed the CPA examination.

 The MAcc is a one year program of study designed to enable a student to sit for the Financial Accounting & Reporting (FAR) and Auditing & Attestation (AUD) portions of the CPA exam upon completion of the Fall semester’s coursework and to sit for the Business Environment & Concepts (BEC) and Regulation (REG) portions of the CPA exam upon completion of the Spring semester.
-While it is envisioned that most students would begin the MAcc during the Fall semester, the program is designed to allow a student the flexibility to begin during any semester.
-Regardless of when a student enters the program, they should be able to successfully complete all four parts of the CPA exam by the time they receive their Master’s degree.
+While most students will begin the MAcc during the Summer sessions following Spring graduation, the program is designed to allow students the flexibility to begin during any semester.
+Regardless of when students enter the program, they should be able to successfully complete all four parts of the CPA exam by the time they receive their Master’s degree.

 Bloomsburg's College of Business is fully accredited by the Association to Advance Collegiate Schools of Business.